Rhinostone/gina/framework/v0.4.6-alpha.2/core/plugins/lib/security-headers/csp/README.md

-The `sandbox` directive has **no effect** in a `Content-Security-Policy-Report-Only` header — it applies a document-level restriction rather than a load decision, so the browser ignores it there and logs *"Ignoring sandbox directive when delivered in a report-only policy"*.
-When `reportOnly: true`, the plugin therefore **omits** `sandbox` from the emitted header and logs one line at startup naming what was dropped.
+The `sandbox` directive has **no effect** in a `Content-Security-Policy-Report-Only` header — it applies a document-level restriction rather than a load decision, so every engine ignores it there (the CSP Level 2 spec says it outright: *"The sandbox directive will be ignored when monitoring a policy"*) and logs *"Ignoring sandbox directive when delivered in a report-only policy"*.
+When `reportOnly: true`, the plugin therefore **omits**
+`sandbox` from the emitted header and logs one line at startup naming what was dropped.
 The omission is functionally identical (the directive does nothing in report-only) and keeps the browser console clean. `sandbox` remains in your